 A. Local governments funding the LIP through intergovernmental transfers (IGTs) have a vested interest in ensuring that their localities benefit from the funding they provide for the program.
 The funding mechanism is an important component of the LIP, just as the State's funding of the Medicaid program is a primary determinant of how the State operates its Title XIX program.
-Florida has a vested interest in using its state share, coupled with federal matching dollars, to benefit the citizens of Florida.
-CMS does not require Florida to assist with the funding of any other state Medicaid program, but allows Florida to use its state share specifically for the benefit of its citizens.
+Florida has a vested interest in using its state share, coupled with federal matching dollars, to benefit the residents of Florida.
+CMS does not require Florida to assist with the funding of any other state's Medicaid program, but allows Florida to use its state share specifically for the benefit of its residents.
 The State has adopted a similar philosophy for how local funds are considered within the LIP.
 Although the State is not promoting a predetermined benefit for the local governments providing funding, the State does recognize that it is inappropriate to require a local government to assist with the funding of a benefit for providers outside that local government's area without consideration of the benefits received by providers within its political subdivision.
 The State believes it is sound public policy to provide assurance to each local government that its providers will not receive less from LIP than if the local government provided direct financial assistance to its providers.

 - B. An evaluation of services typically included within a coverage model generally results in a broad array of services that vary in cost per unit and the financial risk for the insured related to the use of such services.
 An individual may be able to afford a dental visit or a single pharmaceutical, but would incur significant financial risk if a lengthy or acute hospital stay was required.
 Therefore, consistent with the prioritization of covered services in Medicare Part A and the general insurance market, the State recognizes a priority of services subject to coverage from the LIP.
 Just as Medicare and commercial coverage attempt to cover hospital services first, the LIP recognizes that the uninsured must have their hospital risk addressed first.
-Subsequent to addressing the hospital risk, the LIP can then address services such as physician services, clinic services, drugs or limited benefit packages as they present lower risks than critical hospital services. - C. Barring sufficient funding for a methodology that allows adequate coverage of needed services for Florida's uninsured charity care, the State has adopted a distribution methodology based on costs associated with uncompensated medical care as charity care which is defined in STC 66a (see Appendix B).
+Subsequent to addressing the hospital risk, the LIP can then address services such as physician services, clinic services, drugs or limited benefit packages as they present lower risks than critical hospital services. - C. The State has adopted a distribution methodology based on costs associated with uncompensated medical care as charity care which is defined in STC 65a (see Appendix B).

-Due to the limitation of funds, the distribution methodology incorporates the above as follows:
+Because the available funds are not sufficient to cover all uninsured charity care, the distribution methodology incorporates the above as follows: